FinnaCloud/finna-pk/docs/config.md

   HTTPS_PROXY: http://yourproxy:3128
 ```

 It also supports a `deny_emails` field.
-This field is a YAML array of strings, where each string is an email address opkssh should never allow.
+This field is a YAML array of strings, where each string is an email address finna-pk should never allow.
 An ID Token has a claim for an email on this list it will reject it.

 ```yml
 ---